pete2786/pete2786.github.io/_posts/2016-05-19-responders.md

 ---
 layout: post
-title:  Responders - Up Your Rails Game
+title:  Responders - Junior Senior
-tags: [professional rails]
+tags: [professional rails ruby]
 ---

 After a few months, or a few projects of Rails development, you might start noticing a boring, repetive pattern with your controllers.
 Something like: